 If you are needing more support during your grieving process, a grief group might be exactly what you need for grief recovery.
 If you feel like you are isolated in your grief, a group can help you feel like you belong somewhere.
 Many grievers benefit from attending group meetings at a safe place like a therapy center.
 When you attend a grief group, you will learn about the range of emotions people feel while grieving a loved one and how to cope with the grief.

-Our Grief Group meets on Wednesdays from 7 p.m to 8:15 p.m. and is $40 per group session.
+Our Grief Group meets on Tuesdays and Wednesdays from 7 p.m to 8:15 p.m. and is $40 per group session.